Michigan Court of Appeals; Docket #349427; Unpublished

 Official Michigan Reporter Citation: Not Applicable; Link to Opinion

-In this unanimous unpublished per curiam decision, the Court of Appeals affirmed the judgment entered in Plaintiff Kathy Hahn’s first-party action against Defendant State Farm Mutual Automobile Insurance Company (“State Farm”), the trial court’s denial of Hahn’s motion for a judgment notwithstanding the verdict (JNOV), and the trial court’s award of case evaluation sanctions to State Farm.
-The Court of Appeals issued a lengthy opinion in which it rejected a variety of arguments raised by Hahn regarding evidentiary issues and trial court rulings, which will be discussed in turn below.
+In this unanimous unpublished per curiam decision, the Court of Appeals affirmed the judgment entered in Plaintiff Kathy Hahn’s first-party action against Defendant State Farm Mutual Automobile Insurance Company (“State Farm”), the trial court’s denial of Hahn’s motion for a judgment notwithstanding the verdict ("JNOV"), and the trial court’s award of case evaluation sanctions to State Farm.
+The Court of Appeals issued a lengthy opinion in which it rejected a variety of arguments raised by Hahn regarding evidentiary issues and various trial court rulings.

 On appeal, Hahn first argued that the trial court erred in granting State Farm’s motion in limine to preclude her from presenting evidence of medical expenses that she did not disclose during discovery.
-State Farm served a request for production of all records relating to any claims made by Hahn as a result of the subject crash which Hahn did not comply with, prompting State Farm to file its motion, three months after the close of discovery, to preclude Plaintiff from introducing invoices from five different providers that were not disclosed prior to the discovery deadline.
+State Farm served a request for production of all records relating to any claims made by Hahn as a result of the subject crash, but Hahn did not timely respond, prompting State Farm to file its motion, three months after the close of discovery, to preclude Hahn from introducing invoices from five different providers that were not disclosed prior to the discovery deadline.
 The trial court granted State Farm’s motion after Hahn failed to respond to it, and the Court of Appeals held that it did not err in doing so.
 Specifically, the Court stated:

 To the extent that plaintiff advances arguments on appeal for imposing a different or lesser sanction, because plaintiff never responded to State Farm’s motion, and thus failed to present these arguments to the trial court, we are unable to conclude that the trial court’s decision, which was authorized by the court rules, constituted an abuse of discretion."